Joe0x7F/TMP36/README.md

 Buy the MCP9701A-E/TO instead and never look back.
 The MCP9701A-E/TO behaves exactly the way you would expect.
 Solid as a rock.

-I will be putting up data from my test results of the MCP9701A-E/TO shortly, here: https://github.com/Joe0x7F/MCP9701A
+See information on the MCP9701A-E/TO here: https://github.com/Joe0x7F/MCP9701A

-The info will include a characteristic equation that you can use to design your circuits.
+The information provided includes a characteristic equation that makes it easty to design your circuit around the MCP9701A.